-In this article we’ll share some helpful tips on how you can make the process easier on both you and the new doggy.
+In this article, we’ll share some helpful tips on how you can make the process easier on both you and the new doggy.

 #1: Book an Appointment with Your Vet

 Your rescue animal would more than likely have undergone a medical check before you took him home.
 But, it’s best to book an appointment with your veterinarian anyway.
 This should be done within the first two weeks of him joining your household.
-Be sure to enquire about a specific diet and other health issues you may want to address.
+Be sure to inquire about a specific diet and other health issues you may want to address.